-Located in 25 countries across 5 continents, the Institut Pasteur International Network (“the Network”) brings together 33 members, united by the Pasteurian values and missions for the benefit the world’s populations.
+The Pasteur Network brings together 33 member institutions in worldwide, united by the Pasteurian values and missions for the benefit of populations.

 - Biomedical Research

 - Business Development and Technology Transfer

 These activities are carried out to promote sustainable development, based on developing local capacities with respect for human rights and the environment.

 Pasteur Network members are structures, with or without legal entity status, which have been established by either the Institut Pasteur or other organisations and which, to varying degrees, united by the association.